When you see a building — whether residential, commercial, or industrial — wood frame construction is likely the method that was used to build it.

 The frame itself carries active loads to outside walls or to vertical studs that support the stair frame.

-The following are the part of a stair frame:
+The following are the parts of a stair frame:

 Stringer: Multiple diagonal wood members cut to form the rise and run of the stair